 The faculty and administration of the School of Social Work and of the University are most appreciative of the invaluable contribution provided by our affiliated community organizations, agencies and Field Instructors.
 Without the cooperation and collaboration of all concerned, a quality program of graduate Social Work Education would not be possible.
-Field Liaison Faculty will be visiting each placement site on a regular basis to assist agencies and Field Instructors in any way needed.
+Field Liaison Faculty will be visiting each placement site on a regular basis to assist agencies and Field Instructors in any way needed via the internet and in person when the University reopens for in-person classes.
 The Director of Field Education is available to answer questions, participate in problem solving, and provide a range of administrative consultations to agency staff and Field Instructors.

-Field Instructors are authorized to use the university library and can often obtain parking permits for attending campus-based activities by contacting the School of Social Work's main office.
+Field Instructors are authorized to use the university library and can often obtain parking permits for attending campus-based activities by communicating with thee School of Social Work's main office.